isomerpages/moe-northshorepri/_departments/CCE/Character and Citizenship Education (CCE).md

 **EnJoy - Ending the Year with JOY**
 An appreciation day with the following objectives:

-1. To strengthen teacher-student relationships, peer support and relationships.
+1.&nbsp;&nbsp; &nbsp;To strengthen teacher-student relationships, peer support and relationships.
-2. To consolidate the learning experiences and milestones of Northshoreans.
+2.&nbsp;&nbsp; &nbsp;To consolidate the learning experiences and milestones of Northshoreans.

 ![](/images/2022-Cce_Pic06.jpg)
 Appreciating our grandparents